nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/target/README.rst

 * Config Server allows configurator devices to configure the node remotely.
 * Health Server provides ``attention`` callbacks that are used during provisioning to call your attention to the device.
   These callbacks trigger blinking of the LEDs.
-* The Binary Large Object (BLOB) Transfer models, :ref:`zephyr:bluetooth_mesh_blob_srv` and :ref:`zephyr:bluetooth_mesh_blob_cli`, provide functionality for sending large binary objects from a single source to many Target nodes over the Bluetooth mesh network.
+* Binary Large Object (BLOB) Transfer models are the underlying transport mechanism for the mesh DFU feature.
-  It is the underlying transport method for the Device Firmware Update (DFU).
+  BLOB Transfer Server is instantiated on the primary element and used to receive the firmware image binary from the Distributor node.
-  BLOB Transfer Server is instantiated on the primary element.
+* The :ref:`zephyr:bluetooth_mesh_dfu_srv` model is instantiated on the primary element.
-* The :ref:`zephyr:bluetooth_mesh_dfu_srv` model and its base models are instantiated on the secondary element.
+  Together with the extended BLOB Transfer Server model, the Firmware Update Server model implements all the required functionality for receiving firmware updates over the mesh network.

 Configuration
 *************